sturnberg/OCS-Docs/OCS/Overview/Introduction/What-Is-OCS.md

 ## Easy data import

-**QUESTION: We do need to explain some terms that might not be familiar to those new to the cloud and OCS: ingress, elastic, shape come to mind.
-There are others…**

-OCS provides a variety of methods to ingress and organize (or shape) your data.
+OCS provides a variety of methods to ingress and organize or shape your data.
 You can ingress data from an asset, an external application, or from PI Server directly to OCS, by using any or all of the following methods:

 * **PI to OCS**:  The PI to OCS utility transfers PI time-series data from an on-premises PI Server into OCS.
 PI to OCS maps PI Data Archive data shapes to SDS types and streams.
 * **OSIsoft Message Format (OMF)**: A platform-independent format for passing JSON messages to OCS using an HTTP client.
 You can use OMF to achieve high-throughput asynchronous data ingress into the Sequential Data Store.